How much does your CPA or financial advisor know about the defined benefit plan tax deduction? Probably not much.

 It’s not because they are incompetent.
 It’s just because most professionals don’t practice tax planning.

 Defined benefit plans can be successfully used for small businesses as well.
-In fact, this is why we call them one of the best kept tax secrets.2020 Quick Navigation
+In fact, this is why we call them one of the best kept tax secrets.
+Let’s get into some of the specifics.

 How are defined benefit plans taxed?